-In a nutshell, any data set that needs frequent updating, transformation, or manipulation, and is more significant in size, is most likely a candidate for data automation.
+In a nutshell, any large amounts of data that need frequent updating, transformation, or manipulation is most likely a candidate for data automation.

 Data Automation Strategy: What You Should Know

 The absence of a proper automation strategy can result in time and resource wastage for your company.
 It can also cost you more in terms of revenue loss.
-Hence, your data process automation strategy should be aligned with your company objectives.
+Hence, your data process automation strategy, which includes utilizing an automated data processing system, should be aligned with your company objectives.

 Here’s a step-by-step guide to help you put your automation strategy to use.